macnetic/faust/misc/CTest_nightly/README.txt

 # run all day and send a mail
 40 11  * * * /Users/ci/CTest_nightly/run_nightly_OS-X.sh 2>&1| mail -s "Cron job execution" youremail@inria.fr
 ##

-4- 	You have the possibility to set the time of the precedent svn in the file CTestConfig.cmake

 5- CTest OPTION: There are three types of dashboard submissions:
     -Experimental means the current state of the project.
 An experimental submission can be performed at any time, usually interactively from the current working copy of a developer.